blogtitle/blogsources/content/post/work-life-balance.md

 # Preface
 ---------

-What follows wants to be a tip to the reader, not a technical one, but a survival one.
+What follows wants to be a tip to the reader, not a technical one as usual, but a survival one.

-My career kicked off pretty fast, and in an unexpected way.
+My career kicked off pretty fast, in an unexpected way.
 A good dose of sheer luck and some skills got me where I am now, and I'm grateful for what I accomplished and I'm happy with what I got.

 # But
 -----